t-o-k/Useful-POV-Ray-macros/README.md

 https://en.wikipedia.org/wiki/Rodrigues%27_rotation_formula

+Note that POV-Ray has a built in vector operator; vaxis_rotate() that should be used instead.

 ## VectorReorient(v0, vFrom, vTo)

 Calculates the reorientation transformation from the vector vFrom to the vector vTo applied to the vector v0